AzvDouglas/AzvDouglas/README.md

 I'm Douglas Azevedo

-- 🔭 I’m currently working on Laravel projects with Linode cloud service.
+- 🔭 I’m currently working in a Go project.
-- 🌱 I’m learning PHP, JavaScript, DevOps Tools and a bit of Computational Fluid Dynamics.
+- 🌱 I’m used to work with PHP, JavaScript, and DevOps Tools.
-- 😄 Pronouns: (He/Him/Ele/Dele)
 ##

 <div>